bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 A request MAY be continued even after access tokens have been issued, so long as the handle is valid.
-The AS MAY respond to such a continuation request with new access tokens as described in {{response-token}} based on the client's original request.
+The AS MAY respond to such a continuation request with new access tokens as described in {{response-token}} based on the RC's original request.
 The AS SHOULD revoke existing access tokens.
-If the AS determines that the client can make a further continuation request in the future, the AS MUST include a new ["continue" response element](#response-continue).
+If the AS determines that the RC can make a further continuation request in the future, the AS MUST include a new ["continue" response element](#response-continue).
 The returned handle value MUST NOT be the same as that used to make the continuation request, and the continuation URI MAY remain the same.
-If the AS does not return a new "continue" response element, the client MUST NOT make an additional continuation request.
-If a client does so, the AS MUST return an error.
+If the AS does not return a new "continue" response element, the RC MUST NOT make an additional continuation request.
+If the RC does so, the AS MUST return an error.

 # Token Management {#token-management}

-If an access token response includes the "manage" parameter as described in {{response-token-single}}, the client MAY call this URL to manage the access token with any of the actions defined in the following sections.
+If an access token response includes the "manage" parameter as described in {{response-token-single}}, the RC MAY call this URL to manage the access token with any of the actions defined in the following sections.
 Other actions are undefined by this specification.

 The access token being managed acts as the access element for its own management API.
-The client MUST present proof of an appropriate key along with the access token.
+The RC MUST present proof of an appropriate key along with the access token.

 If the token is sender-constrained (i.e., not a bearer token), it MUST be sent [with the appropriate binding for the access token](#use-access-token).

-If the token is a bearer token, the client MUST present proof of the same [key identified in the initial request](#request-key) as described in {{binding-keys}}.
+If the token is a bearer token, the RC MUST present proof of the same [key identified in the initial request](#request-key) as described in {{binding-keys}}.

-The AS MUST validate the proof and assure that it is associated with either the token itself or the client the token was issued to, as appropriate for the token's presentation type.
+The AS MUST validate the proof and assure that it is associated with either the token itself or the RC the token was issued to, as appropriate for the token's presentation type.

 ## Rotating the Access Token {#rotate-access-token}

-The client makes an HTTP POST to the token management URI, sending the access token in the appropriate header and signing the request with the appropriate key.
+The RC makes an HTTP POST to the token management URI, sending the access token in the appropriate header and signing the request with the appropriate key.